Sarishti-gupta/EthProof/README.md

 **Executing program**
 To run this program, you can use Remix, an online Solidity IDE.
 To get started, go to the Remix website at https://remix.ethereum.org/.

-Once you are on the Remix website, create a new file by clicking on the "+" icon in the left-hand sidebar.
-Save the file with a .sol extension (e.g., myToken.sol).
-Copy and paste the following code into the file:

-// SPDX-License-Identifier: MIT
-pragma solidity 0.8.18;

 /*
        REQUIREMENTS
     1. Your contract will have public variables that store the details about your coin (Token Name, Token Abbrv., Total Supply)